alan-turing-institute/Palaeoanalytics/README.md

 # 👋 Contributing <a name="contributing"></a>

 We welcome contributions from anyone interested in the project.
 There are lots of ways to contribute, not just writing code.
 If you have ideas on how to extend/improve `PyLithics` do get in touch with members of the team (preferable by email).
-See our [Contributor Guidelines](CONTRIBUTING.md) to learn more about how you can contribute and how we work together as a community in Github.
+See our [Contributor Guidelines](CONTRIBUTING.md) to learn more about how you can contribute and how we work together as a community in GitHub.

 # 📝 Licence <a name="licence"></a>